 - You can also use jewelry cleaners for your precious metal cards which are sold by many department stores.
 You can find these jewelry cleaners in kit form.
 You just need to follow all the written precautions and instructions for cleaning.

 - Any grease is removable by dipping the card in any type of alcohol.

 - If a silver card becomes tarnished, use a paste, liquid polish or a treated polishing cloth to restore its original luster.

 Storing your precious metal card is also important.
 Storage of precious metal cards requires the following precautions:

-- One of the best ways to store your precious metal card is in a velvet box or in tissue paper.
+- One of the best ways to store your precious metal card is in a velvet box or tissue paper.
 Make sure the metal is dry and is stored in a cool, dry environment.

-- Precious metal cards should be stored in a fabric-lined jewel case or in a box with compartments or dividers.
+- Precious metal cards should be stored in a fabric-lined jewel case or a box with compartments or dividers.

 - Avoid storing your precious metal card directly on wood or plastic.

 If you follow the above mentioned caring tips your precious metal card will always shine and luster like a new one.